Top 10 Worst UK Dog Food Brands for 2021

 |Worst for puppies||Tesco Complete Puppy Dry Food Beef & Vegetable||1.3|

-Chewdles Adult Semi Moist Complete Chicken And Vegetables Dog Food is the king of terrible dog foods you can find in the UK.
-The food is cereal-based—55% of it are cereals, 25% of which is maize meal, and this is just coarsely ground corn flour.
-The food contains little meat of dubious origin—meat meal, which is listed as one of the main ingredients, could be any roadkill goo from the rendering plant.
+Chewdles Adult Semi-Moist Complete Chicken And Vegetables Dog Food is the king of terrible dog foods you can find in the UK.
+The food is cereal-based—55% of it is cereals, 25% of which is maize meal, and this is just coarsely ground corn flour.
+The food contains little meat of dubious origin—a meat meal, which is listed as one of the main ingredients, could be any roadkill goo from the rendering plant.

 Oils and fats are of unknown origin, and there are no whole vegetables in Chewdles.
 The ingredient list also contains “various sugars.”
 As you can see, if you give your pooch Chewdles, you won’t even be sure what you’re feeding them.
 They might even find it tasty, but it is not good for their health.
 We suggest you avoid this brand completely.